 - a short essay proposing how an RBS-UVA Presswork Fellowship could contribute to your education and experience at UVA

-- a confidential letter of recommendation from a UVA faculty member; please have recommenders send letters to:
+- a confidential letter of recommendation from a UVA faculty member who has agreed to sponsor the project; please have recommenders email their letter to firstname.lastname@example.org or send a hard copy to:

 Rare Book School